docker/docs/installation.md

     </tr>
     </table>

-4. Follow "Step 5" above to install UCP but pass in an additional `--external-ucp-ca` option to the bootstrapper, for example:
+4. Follow "Step 5" above to install UCP but pass in an additional `--external-ucp-ca` option to the `docker/run install`, for example:

         docker run --rm -it \
           -v /var/run/docker.sock:/var/run/docker.sock \